|What is a Timber Covered Bridge|

 Of course, to be a timber-covered bridge, that truss must also be covered.
 With its roof, deck, and siding, most covered bridges create a nearly complete enclosure.
-The covering of the bridge is designed to actually protect the bridge from the weather and extend its lifespan.
+The covering of the bridge is designed to actually protect the bridge, especially the deck, from the weather and extend its lifespan considerably.

 Uncovered timber bridges typically have a lifespan of only 20 years because of the effects of rain and sun, as well as snow and ice in the colder regions.
 A timber-covered bridge, however, could last as long as a century before major restoration or replacement is necessary.